Matsumoto's theorem (group theory): Statement

+In other words: if two reduced words are equivalent in the group, then they are equivalent under the sole Artin relations.

 Applications

 Matsumoto's theorem implies that there is a natural map (not a group homomorphism) from a Coxeter group to the corresponding braid group, taking any element of the Coxeter group represented by some reduced word in the generators to the same word in the generators of the braid group.